JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 Better tools
 ------------

-Often, a :abbr:`RE(Regular Expressions)` is the hammer of choice for far too many tasks for far too many people(myself included).
+Often, a |RegEx| is the hammer of choice for far too many tasks for far too many people(myself included).
 There are often much better choices, some of which are very domain specific and some quite general.

 For any moderately complex parsing job pyparsing_ is a great choice.
 The syntax is quite readable and the parser is very fast.
 Just make sure you ignore any examples telling you to use ``from pyparsing import *`` as you'll evoke great rage in every person who reads your code.

 While ``pyparsing`` is a good general parsing tool it would be overkill for the task at hand, but it doesn't hurt to show a simple example of constructing a parser:

 .. code-block:: pycon